 Those who follow me on twitter (www.twitter.com/rickcollinsesq) or facebook (www.facebook.com/rickcollinsonline) or train at my gym know that in late January 2011, I tore my right triceps off the bone.
 The tendon was pulled out at the elbow, yanking out loose bits of bone and spilling what seemed like an ocean of blood within the tissue over the next few days.

 I’m now recovering from the worst injury I’ve sustained in nearly 35 years of careful but extremely high-intensity bodybuilding.
-It wasn’t pretty, and it seemed to happen in an instant.
+I’m confident to say that I’ve had my fair share doing exercises and workouts like the bench press, the dumbbell snatch workout and tricep dips, so I know what I’m doing.
+But this, this was bad, it wasn’t pretty, and it seemed to happen in an instant.
 One minute everything seemed to be going just fine and the next, out of nowhere, in a flash, everything suddenly went terribly wrong.

 So, in response to the many questions I’ve gotten, here’s what happened.
 It was Chest night.
 I met my training partners and we started with our usual warm-up.
 I’d been having intermittent tendonitis in the right elbow and an extensive warm-up always loosened things up nicely.
 As flat barbell benching tended to unduly stress my elbow, we started with the much more comfortable flat dumbbell benching as our first exercise.
 I warmed up with 15 reps using the 50 pound dumbbells, then the 75s, then the 100s (I don’t consider the 100s a working set, having knocked out 32 repetitions with 100 pounders on a recent high-rep pump-out set as the last set of flat dumbbell benches).
 For my working sets, I did 120s for 15 reps, then 140s for 12, and was ready to skip the 150s (which I’d used without a hitch previously) and try the 160s for the first time.